HPH-Fabrication-Addins/cinx-api-docs/source/includes/_job-costing-setup.md

 A Tax Group is a collection of tax fields defined in an accounting system that allows for the proper identification and processing of taxes.

 ## Get Phases
-### API Endpoint - Get an Organizaiton's List of Phases
+### API Endpoint - Get an Organization's List of Phases

 ```javascript
 //Using cinx-api.js